-After this offering, approximately 43% of our ordinary shares will be held by parties other than our management board and supervisory board members and senior management, existing shareholders holding 5% or more of our ordinary shares, and their respective affiliates, or approximately 34% if our 5% shareholders and their affiliated entities purchase all of the \$20 million of our ordinary shares they have indicated an interest in purchasing in this offering, assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range on the cover of this prospectus.
+After this offering, approximately 45% of our ordinary shares will be held by parties other than our management board and supervisory board members and senior management, existing shareholders holding 5% or more of our ordinary shares, and their respective affiliates, or approximately 37% if our 5% shareholders and their affiliated entities purchase all of the ordinary shares they have agreed to purchase in this offering.
 As a result, we expect that only a relatively small number of our ordinary shares will be actively traded in the public market following this offering.
 Reduced liquidity may have a material adverse effect on the price of our ordinary shares.